ccca-dc/ckanext-thredds/README.md

 **Returns:**

 * the created URL if res_create = False
-* the newly created resource if res_create = True as new_resource
+* the newly created resource if type = new_package or existing_package as
+new_resource
-* the existing resource if res_create = True and a public resource with this query already exists as existing_resource
+* the existing resource if type = new_package or existing_package and a public
+resource with this query already exists as existing_resource

 *Hint: If you want to create a new public resource with the same query as another public resource, you just get existing_resource returned and no resource is